 If you provided extensive caregiving you often get a one-two punch after the death of a parent.
 The first emotion you experience is relief followed almost immediately by overwhelming guilt.
 It is undeserved.
 Caregiving is excruciatingly difficult and exhausting no matter how much you love your parent and it is normal to want to escape it.
 If that guilt persists I urge you to find a therapist, a support group, a pastor or even a friend who has been down the same road so you can let it go.

 I soon discovered our society responds to the death of a parent differently from the loss of other family members.
 People were solicitous and kind and frequently asked me how I was doing—for about 2 weeks.
 Then the unspoken message was clear: “Time to get over it and carry on as usual.
-After all, she was 82 and it’s the natural order of life.
-It happens to all of us if we live long enough.”
+After all, she was 82 and lived a full life.”
 Is that supposed to make it easier?

 I thought my therapeutic training had prepared me to deal with death but there is a vast difference between what is in books and what is in the heart.
 The level of grief was more intense than I’d have ever believed possible and this was magnified by the fact it felt somewhat shameful–like a weakness.
 Catherine Sanders, author of Grief, The Mourning After writes, “There appears to be impatience with the grief of a bereaved adult child.
 Adult orphaned children must keep their feelings to themselves and mourn in secret.”
 And mourn secretly I did for quite a long time.